Q Station Manly, history and magnificent scenery combined

 We also met some friendly, and rather cheeky locals just outside Views.

-You’ll have gathered that myself and my ten year olds enjoyed our night at Q Station enormously.
-The twins learned a great deal about some terrible diseases, how contagious they are and how deadly.
+You’ll have gathered that myself and my twins enjoyed our night at Q Station enormously.
+We all learned a great deal about some terrible diseases, how contagious they are and how deadly.

 We are so lucky to live in modern times, with no plague, typhus, smallpox, measles, cholera or Spanish flu threatening our families.

-For us the Luggage Room Visitor Centre and the Ghost Tour were highlights.
+For us the Luggage Room Visitor Centre and the Q Station Ghost Tour were highlights.

 I enjoyed my dip in the sea here too.